NullPrism/Palworld/NullPrismRuntimeTracer/README.md

 https://github.com/NullPrism/Palworld/tree/main/NullPrismRuntimeTracer/v0.2_twosecond

-This version traces for two seconds after OnStartCoopRequest is triggered.
+This version traces for two seconds after OnStartCoopRequest is triggered and traces every Pal-related ProcessEvent.
+It also suppresses high-frequency noise.